inducer/pycuda/doc/source/array.rst

   :class:`pycuda.driver.Stream` *stream* is specified, all computations on *self* are sequenced into it.

+  .. attribute :: gpudata

+    The :class:`DeviceAllocation` instance created for the memory that backs this :class:`GPUArray`.

   .. method :: set(ary, stream=None)

     Transfer the contents the :class:`numpy.ndarray` object *ary*